Skip to content

 Application Checklist

-Follow these simple steps to apply for a free tablet in Missouri through Lifeline:
+Follow these steps to apply for a free or low-cost tablet in Missouri through Lifeline-related eligibility.

 Step 1: Gather Required Documents